FortneyMFG/AgOpenGPS-Nexus/Nexus SourceCode/src/Aog.Core/Mesh/README.md

   entries are pruned lazily whenever the presence list is queried.
 - **Deterministic tests.** A `TimeProvider` dependency allows unit tests to control time flow when validating TTL and sequencing logic.
+- **Diagnostics.** `GetDiagnostics()` surfaces ACL denials, fan-out counts, and presence expirations for observability.
+- **ACL enforcement.** Publish, subscribe, and presence operations respect the normalized Share/Subscribe profiles.
+Access denials are tallied into diagnostics for operator tooling.

-Follow-up tasks (NX-227 and beyond) will add diagnostics, ACL enforcement and the RadioBridge transport adapters that push these publications out to hardware links.
+Follow-up tasks (NX-228 and beyond) will add the RadioBridge transport adapters that push these publications out to hardware links.